 It’s also a good idea to be available to prospects through other channels, like email, social media messaging, and live chat.

-If (and only if) a prospect is a good fit, the pitching stage is where you demonstrate your solution.
-The goal is to generate a bit of interest, and your sales process should be thoughtfully crafted in order to do this as best as possible.
+If (and only if) a prospect is a good fit, you’ll demonstrate your solution in the pitching stage.
+The goal is to generate some interest, and your sales process should be thoughtfully crafted in order to do this as best as possible.

-Remember that this stage is a two-way conversation with the prospect, and it’s important to invite them to share questions and objections so you can learn how to serve them better.
-And if you’re trying something new, their feedback will directly inform your sales process, so that your pitch keeps getting better and better for future prospects.
+Remember that this stage is a two-way conversation with the prospect.
+Inviting them to share questions and objections is crucial so you can learn how to serve them better.
+And if you’re trying something new, their feedback will directly inform your sales process so that your pitch keeps getting better and better for future prospects.

-The closing pipeline stage is the stage wherein the actual deal is negotiated.
-Any last-minute questions will need to be answered by you or your sales team, and a contract or bill will be sent to the prospect for signing.
+The closing pipeline stage is where the actual deal is negotiated.
+You or your sales team will need to answer any last-minute questions, and a contract or bill will be sent to the prospect for signing.

 Use our sales process worksheet to standardize your most effective sales efforts and close more deals.

-Unfortunately, a sales pipeline isn’t a set-it-and-forget-it kind of operation.
-When your salespeople interact with prospects, they’re gaining valuable information about optimizations that can be made to make the experience better for prospects in the future.
+Unfortunately, building a sales pipeline it isn’t a set-it-and-forget-it kind of operation.
+When your salespeople interact with prospects, they’re gaining valuable information about optimizations that can make the experience better for prospects in the future.
 Sales pipelines are constantly being improved.

 That’s why it’s a good idea to build your own sales pipeline rather than use a set formula.
 Here are a few more benefits of building your own sales pipeline: